 Panchakarma treatments are the purificatory procedures explained in the ayurvedic classics.
-Ayurvedic treatments are aimed to eliminate the disease from its root and preventing the reoccurrence of the disease.
+Ayurvedic treatments are aimed to eliminate the disease from its root and prevent the reoccurrence of the disease.
 The treatments and medications are classified into two types viz.

 - Pacificatory (Shamana)